Non-well-founded set theory

-Non-well-founded set theories are variants of axiomatic set theory that allow sets to be elements of themselves and otherwise violate the rule of well-foundedness.
+Non-well-founded set theories (sometimes unhyphenated, as nonwellfounded; or poorly founded) are variants of axiomatic set theory that allow sets to be elements of themselves and otherwise violate the rule of well-foundedness.
 In non-well-founded set theories, the foundation axiom of ZFC is replaced by axioms implying its negation.

 The study of non-well-founded sets was initiated by Dmitry Mirimanoff in a series of papers between 1917 and 1920, in which he formulated the distinction between well-founded and non-well-founded sets; he did not regard well-foundedness as an axiom.
 Although a number of axiomatic systems of non-well-founded sets were proposed afterwards, they did not find much in the way of applications until the book Non-Well-Founded Sets by Peter Aczel introduced hyperset theory in 1988.

 The theory of non-well-founded sets has been applied in the logical modelling of non-terminating computational processes in computer science (process algebra and final semantics), linguistics and natural language semantics (situation theory), philosophy (work on the liar paradox), and in a different setting, non-standard analysis.